snitilf/innovationshowcase/docs/summaries/NOTEBOOK_04_SUMMARY.md

 ## Introduction and Purpose

-This analysis validates sentiment analysis of corruption-related news articles as a qualitative early warning indicator that complements quantitative governance indicators.
+This analysis validates sentiment analysis of corruption-related news articles as a potential qualitative early warning indicator that may complement quantitative governance indicators in machine learning model training.
 Sentiment analysis measures the emotional tone of written text, assigning numerical scores from -1 (extremely negative) to +1 (extremely positive).
 For corruption-related news, sentiment scores are expected to be negative because corruption events generate critical media coverage.

 The validation tests three hypotheses: (1) sentiment analysis captures corruption-related news content, (2) sentiment patterns align with documented corruption cases, and (3) sentiment reveals transparency and media freedom patterns.
-The analysis integrates sentiment scores with the labeled corruption risk dataset (266 country-year observations across 19 countries from 2010-2023).
+The analysis integrates sentiment scores with the labeled corruption risk dataset (266 country-year observations across 19 countries from 2010-2023) to prepare sentiment as a potential predictive feature.

+**Context for Model Training**: Since governance indicators are used to create corruption risk labels through a threshold-based system, using these same indicators as predictive features would cause circular reasoning—the model would simply memorize the labeling rule rather than discover whether other indicators can predict corruption risk.
+This validation prepares sentiment scores as a potential alternative feature that may function as a leading indicator, testing whether shifts in public sentiment can signal corruption risk before governance metrics reflect institutional weaknesses.

 ## Data Collection Methodology